I-1-2-43.Administrative Review of the Approval or Disapproval of the Fee Agreement — Procedures

 a statement that you are sending copies of the determination to the relevant parties and decision maker.

-If you affirm the previous disapproval or reverse the previous approval, remind the representative that he or she must request approval via a fee petition of any fee the representative wants to charge and collect (see HALLEX I-1-2-1 C, Informing Representatives of Fee Regulations).
+If you affirm the previous disapproval or reverse the previous approval, remind the representative that the representative must request approval via a fee petition of any fee the representative wants to charge and collect (see HALLEX I-1-2-1 C, Informing Representatives of Fee Regulations).

 For sample notices, refer to I-1-2-108.